MicrosoftDocs/SystemCenterDocs/z-harvest-om/om/manage/Monitoring-Networks-by-Using-Operations-Manager.md

 Credentials are also needed to communicate with the device.
 You associate each discovery rule with Run As accounts that supply the community string \(for SNMP v1 and v2 devices\) or access credentials \(SNMP v3\) to [!INCLUDE[om12short](../../om/manage/includes/om12short_md.md)].
 For more information, see [Run As Accounts for Network Monitoring in Operations Manager](../../om/manage/Run-As-Accounts-for-Network-Monitoring-in-Operations-Manager.md).

-After [!INCLUDE[om12short](../../om/manage/includes/om12short_md.md)] successfully accesses a specified network device, if you selected recursive discovery, it attempts to discover other network devices that the specified device knows about through the device’s ARP table, its IP address table, or the topology MIB files.
+After [!INCLUDE[om12short](../../om/manage/includes/om12short_md.md)] successfully accesses a specified network device, if you selected recursive discovery, it attempts to discover other network devices that the specified device knows about through the device's ARP table, its IP address table, or the topology MIB files.

 Network device discovery consists of the following phases, which are displayed in the status of the discovery task: